bitcoin twitter facebook

 In 1996, Philip became the first doctor in the world to provide voluntary euthanasia using Australia’s Rights of the Terminally Ill Act of the Northern Territory and, as a result, four terminally ill patients used this law to end their suffering.

 Philip gained his PhD in applied physics from Flinders University in 1972.
-After that he graduated from Sydney University Medical School in 1988, however he retired from medicine in 1997 to work full-time on euthanasia issues.
+He graduated from Sydney University Medical School in 1988.
+He retired from medicine in 1997 to work full-time on voluntary euthanasia and assisted dying.

 Philip lives in the Netherlands.